morleydragon/eecs489/Assignments/Assignment-4/README.md

 * **Echo reply (type 0):** Sent in response to an echo request (`ping`) to one of the router's interfaces.
 (This is only for echo requests to any of the router's IPs.
 An echo request sent elsewhere should be forwarded).
 * **Destination net unreachable (type 3, code 0):** Sent if there is a non-existent route to the destination IP (no matching entry in routing table when forwarding an IP packet).
-* **Destination host unreachable (type 3, code 1):** Sent after five ARP requests were sent to the next-hop IP without a response.
+* **Destination host unreachable (type 3, code 1):** Sent after 7 ARP requests were sent to the next-hop IP without a response.
 * **Port unreachable (type 3, code 3):** Sent if an IP packet containing a UDP or TCP payload is sent to one of the router's interfaces.
 This is needed for `traceroute` to work.
 * **Time exceeded (type 11, code 0):** Sent if an IP packet is discarded during processing because the TTL field is 0.
 This is also needed for `traceroute` to work.